jlquinn/xbows-driver/doc/spec.md

 ```

 I then attached it to F1, normally 003a0002.
 Now, the F1 spot gets 0000010a.
-I assume that 01 is the macro number and 0a indicates macro vs normal key.
+010a indicates macro vs normal key.
+The first 2 bytes are 00.
+This is the
+little-endian index of the macro assigned to this key.

 Before, there was a fixed sequence between the keymap and lighting program: